 Identify product page

 Copy the address of the page.
 In my example case, I'm looking for St. Lucia 1931 Rum 5th Edition.
 The price history says that this product was offered for roughly between 52€ and 63€ in the recent past.
-Today, the price is at the top of the range of course.
+Today, the price is at the top of the price range of course.

 Inspect source code